What is the Actuarial Value Calculator and how is it used?

 The original proposed threshold amounts for benefits subject to the tax in 2018 were $10,200 for self-only coverage and $27,500 for family coverage.
 There are higher benefit limits ($11,850 for self-only coverage and $30,950 for other coverage) for retirees and for people in high risk jobs.
 All these amounts will be adjusted before the tax takes effect in 2022 and indexed in future years.

 U.S.-issued expatriate health plans, vision, dental, accident, disability and long-term health care benefits are not included in the Cadillac Tax.

 Cost sharing limits were implemented in 2014.
-These limits apply to all non-grandfathered plans, regardless of size or insurer, unless they have grandfathered status under the ACA.
+These limits apply to group health plans, regardless of size or insurer, unless they have grandfathered status under the ACA.

 All in-network copays, deductibles and coinsurance for essential health benefits (EHBs) covered under the same health plan or insurance policy regardless of vendor (e.g., medical, mental health and substance abuse (MHSA), prescription drug, non-excepted dental and vision) must accumulate to a single OOP maximum.